Encouraging student success

 “Education is the best gift,” said Ward.
 “It improves lives, and it helps students understand the world.”
 The Michael Ward and Jennifer Glock Foundation has had a significant impact on the University of North Florida and its students.
 In addition to providing funding for scholarships, Ward, a strong advocate of the armed forces, has given generously to UNF’s Military and Veterans Resource Center.

 Much of Ward’s philanthropy at UNF has focused on helping students overcome obstacles.
-A key area benefiting from his support has been the on-campus Disability Resource Center (DRC) and its highly successful ACCESS Academy — Advancing College Competency: Encouraging Student Success.
+A key area benefiting from his support has been the on-campus Student Accessibility Services (SAS) and its highly successful ACCESS Academy — Advancing College Competency: Encouraging Student Success.
 Students registered with the DRC are encouraged to participate in ACCESS Academy’s “boost sessions” covering topics from time management and study skills to stress management, self-advocacy and career readiness.
 Each class includes three one-hour sessions along with individual time working with a mentor to implement the learned strategies.
 Once a class is completed, the student receives a $100 scholarship.

 “The boost sessions were very beneficial,” said Uche Onyibe, a senior majoring in computer science.
 “I learned things that I hadn’t learned before.
 There was a lot of discussion between participants; you meet people you can relate to.”